 A practical self-assessment

-Before deciding whether to pursue NICU, work through these questions honestly:
+Before deciding whether to pursue NICU, work through these questions with real self-scrutiny:

 -